guardian/mobile-n10n/docs/testing/11-tiered-compilation.md

 - For harvester, the average cold start initialization duration was reduced by around 22% but the warm start execution time was increased by 10%.
 - For sender, the average cold start initialization duration was reduced by around 22% but the warm start execution time was increased by 50%.

 3. The impact we noticed seems to be reasonable.
-Restricting tiered compilation to 1 is expected to cut down the cold start initialization time but it may increase the warm-start execution if it executes the same piece of code repeatedly for quite a while.
+Restricting tiered compilation to 1 is expected to cut down the cold start initialization time but it may increase the warm-start execution if JVM executes the same piece of code repeatedly for quite a while.  (*Maybe* it is the reason why the negative impact on warm start execution time was greater on the sender)

 4. Based on the results, it seems likely that this setting can help with the performance of harvesters but not the sender worker.